alshival/gpt4-Discord-Bot/README.md

 🤩 Hi there, I'm Fefe, an Ai-powered scientific calculator 🧮 that also blows you GIF kisses 💋, powered by OpenAI's GPT-4 model.

 A coding girlfriend?
 Ummm...
-Yes, I guess you could call me that!
+Yes, I guess you could call me that as well.
 I can help and keep you company during development projects. ❤️

 I come with a host of features designed to make your Discord experience more interactive and fun! 🎉